LucyMerlier/souq-jazz-machine/README.md

 * on one hand to propose a beautiful showcase website presenting the band and displaying photographs as well as information regarding the next (and previous) concerts,
 * and on the other hand to have a minimalistic but practical "administration" interface for the band members to collect information about possible concerts, sheet music, as well as current and potential partners.

 This web application has been developped using some cool frameworks and tools like [Symfony](https://symfony.com/) and [Bootstrap](https://getbootstrap.com/).
-You can find a more exhaustive list in the [credits section](#credits).
+You can find a more exhaustive list in the [acknowledgements section](#acknowledgements).

 ## TODO